 If there’s a so bad it’s good persona in the NFL, Bucco Bruce fit that mold once upon a time.
 In the beginning, former Bucs’ owner Hugh Culverhouse picked the colors of red, green, orange, and white, but the shade of green resembled the aqua worn by the Miami Dolphins.
 Instead, Culverhouse opted for a shade of Florida orange, nicknamed creamsicle.

 Lamar Sparkman was tasked with designing the team’s first logo, with hopes to create something that didn’t resemble that of the Oakland Raiders.
-The logo Sparkman came up with involved a sword-biting pirate in a plumed hat, winking, nicknamed Bucco Bruce by St. Petersburg Times sportswriter, Hubert Mizell.
+The logo Sparkman came up with involved a sword-biting pirate in a plumed hat, winking.

-Sportswriter Nick Bakay once famously stated “Bucco Bruce was a pirate who struck fear in the hearts of no one.”
+Further, sportswriter Nick Bakay once famously stated: “Bucco Bruce was a pirate who struck fear in the hearts of no one.”

-The Bucs wore this helmet from their debut in 1976 to 1996, drawing ire from the NFL universe throughout its entire existence.
+The Bucs wore this helmet from their debut in 1976 to 1996, drawing ire from the NFL universe throughout its entire existence, especially during the team’s formative seasons when the Bucs started off 0-26.

 The team grew sick of their original threads and by 1997, started working with the NFL to create a more intimidating and marketable logo and color design.

-The helmet switched from white to pewter, featuring a red jolly roger perched atop a sabre with two crossed sabres beneath it, and a black facemask.
+After considering numerous prototypes, the helmet switched from white to pewter, featuring a red jolly roger perched atop a saber with two crossed sabers beneath it, and a black facemask.

 After the 1997 redesign, the Bucs’ fortunes changed on the field.
-Prior to 1997, the team struggled and in its first twenty years of existence, won just one playoff game and appeared in the playoffs just three times.
+Prior to 1997, the team struggled and in its first twenty years of existence, won just one playoff game and appeared in the playoffs (in one NFC Championship Game) just three times.

-From 2009 to 2012, the Bucs sponsored such throwback weekends to the point of completely redesigning the current Raymond James Stadium to orange banners and old fonts and logos to resemble the old Tampa Stadium, the Bucs’ original home.
+From 2009 to 2012, the Bucs sponsored such throwback weekends to the point they completely redesigned the current Raymond James Stadium to orange banners and old fonts and logos to resemble the old Tampa Stadium, the Bucs’ original home.

 Despite the helmet resembling its 1997-2013 look, the uniforms were also redesigned with the helmet, again becoming the butt of jokes around the NFL, most notably due to the team’s numbering font.